 In my Southern family, we grew up eating broccoli slaw that had raisins, peanuts, a sweet mayonnaise dressing, and toasted ramen noodles on top.
 It's a delight.
 But every time I crave it now and look up a recipe, I'm turned off by the amount of mayonnaise or inclusion of the ramen noodle seasonings packet.

 So I set out to modernize this retro slaw with a few fresh tweaks.
 The result is easy, lightened-up, and still oh-so-crunchy.

 Most of the recipes I've seen call for a bag of pre-shredded broccoli slaw.
 Even the recipes that call for fresh broccoli use only the stalks.
 And while this would be a fine way to use up stalks if you don't usually eat them, I'm all for using the tops.
 They shred up a bit fine, but they're perfectly delicious in this slaw.

 I will say that a food processor is pretty handy in making this dish.
 You could finely julienne the stalks and slice the florets into tiny pieces, but it's much, much quicker with a food processor.

-2 tablespoons lemon juice
+freshly squeezed lemon juice